Port Jefferson Station, New York

 One of the most defining features of Port Jefferson Station is its connection to the Long Island Rail Road.

-• The Port Jefferson Station is the terminus of the Port Jefferson Branch
+• Port Jefferson station is the eastern terminus of the Port Jefferson Branch

-• Serves as a key transit point for surrounding North Shore communities
+• The station serves as a key transit point for surrounding North Shore communities

-Major roadways such as Route 347 (Nesconset Highway) and Route 112 also make it easy to travel east-west across Long Island or head south toward the Long Island Expressway.
+Major roadways such as Route 347 (Nesconset Highway) and Route 112 make it easy to travel east-west across Long Island or head south toward the Long Island Expressway.
+Nearby Route 25A also provides access to Port Jefferson, Setauket, and other North Shore communities.
+Local bus service is available in the area, but routes, schedules, and rail service details may change, so it is best to check ahead before traveling.

 Shopping and Local Businesses